 The Advice Centre is a free and independent service for all students here at Royal Holloway.
 Our friendly, experienced and professional staff will provide a listening ear and offer general and specialist advice.
 We’re here to support you with a whole range of issues, big and small, and if we’re not the best people to help you with a particular issue, we’ll point you in the right direction.

 In light of the coronavirus (Covid-19) pandemic, from midday on Tuesday 17 March 2020, the Advice Centre will cease all face-to-face appointments.
-However, it is critical that you are still able to access our advice services and we will continue to deliver this digitally through our website, by email and via phone.
+However, it is critical that you are still able to access our advice services and we will continue to deliver this digitally through our website, by email and via phone or Zoom appointments.

 Our advisors are trained to support you in many areas of advice, covering a lot of the issues that students may face during their time at Royal Holloway.
 We are happy to offer general wellbeing advice but it’s probably useful to know that we also particularly specialise in private sector housing and academic advice (i.e. academic appeals and disciplinaries).